- ICH GCP

-A Clinical Trial in Healthy Volunteers to Study the Safety, Tolerability, and Immune Responses After Vaccination With an Investigational Vaccine Designed to Prevent Genital Herpes Lesions
+A Clinical Trial in Healthy Volunteers and Volunteers With Recurrent Genital Herpes to Study the Safety, Tolerability, and Immune Responses After Vaccination With an Investigational Vaccine Designed to Prevent Genital Herpes Lesions

-Phase I, Randomized, Observer-blinded, Placebo-controlled, 2-part, Dose Escalation and Expanded Safety Evaluation Trial to Evaluate the Safety, Tolerability, and Immunogenicity of an Investigational Prophylactic Vaccine for the Prevention of Genital Lesions Caused by Herpes Simplex Virus (HSV)-2 and Potentially HSV-1
+Phase I, Randomized, Observer-blinded, 3-part, Dose Escalation and Expanded Safety and Dose Evaluation Trial to Evaluate the Safety, Tolerability, and Immunogenicity of an Investigational Prophylactic Vaccine for the Prevention of Genital Lesions Caused by Herpes Simplex Virus (HSV)-2 and Potentially HSV-1

-This exploratory trial will have two parts.
-Part A is a dose escalation part and Part B is an expanded safety and dose evaluation part.
+This exploratory trial will have three parts.
+Part A is a dose escalation part, Part B is an expanded safety and dose evaluation part, and Part C is a safety and immunogenicity evaluation part in individuals with recurrent HSV-2 genital herpes.

 Study Overview